 What is so great about raw green tripe?

-Raw green tripe is a favourite of my two girls and I’m always baffled at how much they enjoy this smelly delight, never the less they tuck straight in, because despite its stinky smell and awful appearance, to Nia and Lily it is a food filled with many benefits.
-Raw green tripe has been nutritionally analyzed and it was found that it is composed of 15.1% protein and 11.7% fat with many health benefits within.
+Raw green tripe is a favourite of my two girls, and I’m always baffled at how much they enjoy this smelly delight, never the less they tuck straight in, because despite its stinky smell and awful appearance, to Nia and Lily it is food filled with many benefits.
+Raw green tripe has been nutritionally analysed, and it was found that it is composed of 15.1% protein and 11.7% fat with many health benefits within.

-There are 7 major amino acids present in green tripe that will help your pet stay happy and healthy, these are
+There are seven primary amino acids present in green tripe that will help your pet stay happy and healthy, these are:

 We all know how important it is to have a healthy gut microflora and how this has a massive impact on our overall health and happiness.
 Countless studies have shown links to unhealthy gut bacteria being linked to depression and poor health.

-Importantly, Lactic acid producing bacteria such as Lactobacillus Acidophilus produce a compound that helps to buffer the negative effects that are produced by gut bacteria that feed on amino acids.
-By feeding your pet raw green tripe in their diet you are helping to maintain a healthy gut microbiome and in turn, will have a happy and healthy pet who will hopefully be by your side for many years.
+Importantly, Lactic acid-producing bacteria such as Lactobacillus Acidophilus produce a compound that helps to buffer the adverse effects that are produced by gut bacteria that feed on amino acids.
+By feeding your pet raw green tripe, you are helping to maintain a healthy gut microbiome and in turn, will have a happy and healthy pet who will hopefully be by your side for many years.

 Getting enough calcium and phosphorus in the diet helps to keep bones and teeth strong and healthy and plays a role in many of the body’s systems from muscular to immune function.

-Raw green tripe has the correct ratios of Omega-3 and Omega-6 fatty acids which is super important for keeping your pet in the best health.
-Omega-3 and Omega-6 fatty acids are essential because the body cannot readily produce them, which means our canine and feline friends must acquire them from their diet.
+Raw green tripe has the correct ratios of Omega-3 and Omega-6 fatty acids which is super essential for keeping your pet in the best health.
+Omega-3 and Omega-6 fatty acids are necessary because the body cannot readily produce them, which means our canine and feline friends must acquire them from their diet.

 However, the ratio of Omega-3 to Omega-6 fatty acids need to be correct as they have different functions.
 Omega-3 fatty acids are responsible for regulating metabolic function and gene expression in a way that reduces inflammation.
 Whereas Omega-6 fatty acids can promote inflammation if consumed in excessive amounts.

-Many dogs, unfortunately, suffer from a variety of digestive issues and some are due to their diet but by feeding raw green tripe you can help your pet and reduce the risk of digestive issues.
-As we mentioned above raw green tripe is filled with healthy gut bacteria such as Lactobacillus Acidophilus which can help fight off bad bacteria and keep a healthy balance within the gut.
+Many dogs, unfortunately, suffer from a variety of digestive issues, and some are due to their diet, but by feeding raw green tripe, you can help your pet and reduce the risk of digestive problems.
+As we mentioned above, raw green tripe is filled with healthy gut bacteria such as Lactobacillus Acidophilus which can help fight off harmful bacteria and keep a healthy balance within the gut.

-It is also filled with many digestive enzymes and pre-digested plant matter, this is great as our dogs are less able to produce the enzyme amylase which helps to break down plant matter and you may already know this information from one of our previous posts, Can dogs eat raw meat?
-However, by feeding raw green tripe to your pet you are providing them with a beneficial mixture of pre-digested plant matter to support a healthy digestive system and gut microbiome that otherwise wouldn’t possible.
+It is also filled with many digestive enzymes and pre-digested plant matter, this is great as our dogs are less able to produce the enzyme amylase, which helps to break down plant matter.
+You may already know this information from one of our previous posts.
+Can dogs eat raw meat?
+However, by feeding raw green tripe to your pet, you are providing them with a beneficial mixture of pre-digested plant matter to support a healthy digestive system and gut microbiome that otherwise wouldn’t possible.

-As you can see there is a lot of goodness inside raw green trip that your pet can benefit from and my girls apart from Pooss really love it!
-Since getting Nia’s allergy tests back we have had to limit the amount of tripe she gets as she is very reactive to beef or lamb but she can manage an odd bit here and there, if you are in the same boat then keep your eyes open for our future post on fermented foods for dogs as a source for lactic acid producing gut bacteria.
-However, Lily loves it and her favourite is lamb tripe which seems to smell the worse of all, unfortunately for us.
+As you can see, there is a lot of goodness inside raw green trip that your pet can benefit from and my girls apart from Pooss love it!
+Since getting Nia’s allergy tests back, we have had to limit the amount of tripe she gets as she is very reactive to beef or lamb, but she can manage an odd bit here and there if you are in the same boat then keep your eyes open for our future post on fermented foods for dogs as a source for lactic acid-producing gut bacteria.
+However, Lily loves it, and her favourite is lamb tripe which seems to smell the worse of all, unfortunately for us.